CoreBond/corebond-nucleo-demo/README.md

 - Signals from the same device are consistent
 - Signals from different devices are distinguishable
-- Identity can be verified without stored keys
+- Identity can be verified without stored secrets

 This behavior has been observed across multiple physical devices with consistent separation between legitimate and non-matching signals under repeated cold boot conditions.

+Environmental variation and long-term drift are active areas of ongoing validation.

 ---

+## What This Is Not

+- Not encryption
+- Not a key storage mechanism
+- Not a PUF library or wrapper
+- Not secure key exchange

+CoreBond does not protect secrets.
+It removes the need for them.

+---

 ## Why This Matters

-Traditional systems rely on stored secrets or transmitted keys.

-CoreBond demonstrates a different model:
+Most security systems assume secrets can be protected.

+CoreBond assumes they will eventually be extracted.

+Instead of defending stored credentials, CoreBond eliminates them:

+- No secrets to steal
-- No stored keys
+- No secrets to rotate
-- No key exchange
+- No secrets to leak at scale

-- Identity is derived from the physical device itself
+Identity is derived from the physical device itself, not from stored or transmitted data.

-This eliminates dependence on stored credentials and removes entire classes of key extraction and replay attacks.
+This removes entire classes of key extraction and replay attacks.

 ---